 My hope is that someone will be helped with what I share and that maybe if some caring neurologist reads my series on Hubpages, that they might see something that I and my doctors did not in the information I provide.
-That being said, this is how it all started.

-Setting the scene
+Setting the Scene

-We had moved from a small (tiny really) town in Tennessee to a small to medium sized town in Missouri just in time for me to start high school.
+We had moved from a small town in Tennessee to a small to medium-sized town in Missouri just in time for me to start high school.
 I was 15 when we moved and turned 16 within four or five months after the move.

 How it all started

 I became scared that I might have a brain tumor, so I suffered in silence and said nothing to my parents.
 They hadn’t seen any instances of tremors, so until much later on, they had no idea I was having any problems.

 In the meantime, I relied on listening to popular music from that era (the 70’s) and prayed to God a lot.

-Effects of tremors
+The Emotional Effects of Tremors

 I felt embarrassed and lonely even when I was with friends and family.
 My tremors (not full-blown seizures yet) occurred in the late night (some while sleeping) to early morning (whenever I woke up).

 Me at 13 before it all started

-Friends and school background
+Friends and School Background

 A little background about school, friends, and grades:

 I only had two or three close friends, but that was okay with me.
 I never desired to be popular or in the spotlight after I started having tremors.
 If anything I was more reserved and afraid to have close relationships other than with family.

 I excelled in English and Literature studies including extraneous programs like debate, public speaking, and drama, and in history and science.
 As a matter of fact, I excelled in all my classes except algebra where I barely passed and no one bothered to help.